ktorio/ktor-samples/css-dsl/README.md

 ./gradlew run
 ```

-And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.